What are the Different Types of Drama – And Their Value

 Monologues and Soliloquies

-In addition to dialogue between characters, dramas may include monologues and soliloquies, where a character speaks their thoughts or emotions aloud to the audience.
+In addition to dialogue between characters, dramas may include monologues and soliloquies.
+If well performed it is very powerful when an isolated character speaks their thoughts aloud and displays their emotions to the audience.

 Type of drama - petrified girl running towards the camera in a dramatic scene